 Like their infield shortstop counterparts, centerfielders tend to be fast, athletic, and sometimes smaller than their corner outfield companions.
 As the outfielder-in-charge, centerfielders patrol and control the largest amount of outfield space, including the right and left center portions of the field.
 Also, the deepest part of most baseball fields is the space behind the center fielder.
 With centerfielders, foot speed is a premium because they run down more fly balls than any other outfielder.

-Like its left-field teammate, right-fielders tend to be good hitters.
-They differ in the throwing strength and often have the best arms of the outfielders because of the frequent requirement to throw across the field to third base.
-In advanced baseball given the ability to assemble a balanced roster, the defensive skills of right fielders are important.
-Historically in youth baseball where more right-handed batters are hitting to the left side, less skilled defensive players are relegated to right field.
+Like their left-field teammate, right-fielders tend to be good hitters.
+They differ in throwing strength and often have the best arms of the outfielders because of the frequent requirement to throw across the field to third base.
+In advanced baseball, given the ability to assemble a balanced roster, the defensive skills of right fielders are important.
+Historically, in youth baseball, where more right-handed batters are hitting to the left side, less skilled defensive players are relegated to right field.